susaurabh-git/springboot-example/rest-crud/README.md

 # springboot-crud

-This is sample Springboot implementation.
+This is sample Springboot CRUD implementation

 ## Pre-requisites
 - java 11+